ko1eda/build/readme.md

 sudo chmod 600 -R /home/deployer/
 ```
 5. You should now be able to ssh into your server as the deployer user
-6. See build-notes.md for links to setup CI/CD
+6. See build-notes.md for links to setup CI/CD and follow this tutorial -- https://docs.gitlab.com/ee/ci/examples/laravel_with_gitlab_and_envoy/
 7. Use gitlab environment variables to set
   + GITLAB_SECRET -> this would be the token used to access your gitlab docker registry
   + SSH_PRIVATE_KEY -> This would be the private key envoy user uses to ssh into your server (see step 3 and 4 above)